mlflow/mlp-regression-example/README.md

 # MLflow Pipelines Regression Example
 This repository serves as an example project for the [MLflow Regression Pipeline](https://mlflow.org/docs/latest/pipelines.html#regression-pipeline).
+Follow the instructions below to download the latest MLflow and this repository to create a linear regressor and evaluate its performance, all out of box!

 **Note**: [MLflow Pipelines](https://mlflow.org/docs/latest/pipelines.html)
 is an experimental feature in [MLflow](https://mlflow.org).